1. Intro

 • No first-moment smoothing: RMSProp rescales the gradient magnitude, but it does not smooth the update direction through a momentum-like EMA of gradients.
 As a result, the direction of motion can remain noisy when mini-batch gradients are highly variable.

-• Strong sensitivity to hyperparameters: the practical behavior of RMSProp depends noticeably on the interaction between , , and .
+• Strong sensitivity to hyperparameters: the practical behaviour of RMSProp depends noticeably on the interaction between , , and .
 A choice that is stable in one regime can become too aggressive or too damped in another.

 2.6 Dimensional consistency